gnikoloff/js-animation-awwwards-course/README.md

 Alternatively, click the Code button in top right of this page and click on "Download ZIP"

 ## Running the project
-To run it, simply navigate to the folder that contains this project, open a terminal and run `npm run start`.
+To run it, simply navigate to the folder that contains this project, open a terminal, install the dependencies with `npm install` and run it with `npm run start`.